See eRank in Action

 Other resources:

-Learn more about the 7 factors that affect your rank via Etsy’s Ultimate Guide to Search.
+Learn more about the 7 factors that affect your rank via Etsy’s Seller Handbook.

 Keyword Research: To read a detailed, how-to demo about using eRank’s Keyword Tool to do Keyword Research, Pam Duthie wrote a great post, Putting eRank’s Keyword Lists to Work: A Demo.